May 1 – July 3, 2015 • Textile Center Studio and Community Galleries

 Limón sews thousands of tiny glass beads onto a variety of materials to make a statement–not only as art–but also to preserve the history and culture of his Native American ancestors.
 His exquisite beadwork is a spiritual expression of traditions that have survived thousands of years.
 Turtle Voices includes Limón’s signature Turtle medallions, beaded cradleboards, and Bandolier bags.

-Limón is the 2012 recipient of the Minnie Jackson Lifetime Achievement Award by the Ziibiwing Center of Anishinabe Culture and Lifeways for demonstrating a lifetime of traditional art perpetuation.
+Limón is the 2012 recipient of the Minnie Jackson Lifetime Achievement Award by the Ziibiwing Center of Anishinaabe Culture and Lifeways for demonstrating a lifetime of traditional art perpetuation.
 In 2014, the First Peoples Fund Jennifer Easton Community Spirit award was given to Limón for his commitment to sustaining the cultural values of Native people.

 Textile Center exhibitions are supported in part with funds from the Joan Mondale Endowment.